polyfy/polylith/readme.md

 This documentation aims to be a practical guide to this tool with lots of code examples.
 We encourage you to follow the code examples and try it out yourself.
-We will guide you through the steps of creating a workspace with environments composed of components, bases and libraries and how to work with them from the development environment.
+We will guide you through the steps of creating a workspace with projects composed of components, bases and libraries and how to work with them from the development environment.

-We will give a short introduction to `tools.deps` and how to use build scripts to create depolyable artifacts.
-We will show how `git` is used to tag the code and how it enables us to test and release the code incrementally.
+We will give a short introduction to tools.deps and how to use build scripts to create depolyable artifacts.
+We will show how git is used to tag the code and how it enables us to test and release the code incrementally.

-We will show how `profiles` will help us work from a single development environment for maximum efficiency and how dependencies and library usage can be displayed.
+We will show how profiles will help us work from a single development project for maximum efficiency and how dependencies and library usage can be displayed.

 We will explain the value of components and how they bring context to our development experience,